Siemens-Healthineers/K2s/addons/storage/ceph/README.md

 ```

 On enable the addon:
-1. Reads `clusterHostNode` and resolves its IP address from `cluster.json`.
+1. Reads `clusterHost.node` and resolves its IP address from `cluster.json`.
 2. Validates over SSH that the node runs **Debian 13** (aborts otherwise).
 3. Provisions a fresh single-node Ceph cluster on that node.
+4. Reads `osdHosts`, validates Hyper-V worker node type, and provisions the requested OSDs.
-4. Deploys the Ceph CSI operator and the `ceph-cephfs` StorageClass.
+5. Deploys the Ceph CSI operator and the `ceph-cephfs` StorageClass.

 ### 3. Verify Installation